tanmaygi/tindog/README.md

-TinDog Starting Files
+TinDog
-App landing page -like a tinder but for dogs
+ An App landing page -like a tinder but for dogs